Remap

 Make sure both source and target armatures are facing the same direction in rest pose: select them and enter Edit mode (Tab key) to check the rest pose.
 Retargetting is a picky technical process, things should be in a plain boring state to work properly.
 If they are not facing the same direction, rotate the whole armature object manually.

-Check the source armature rest pose: If it’s the same as the target armature rest pose, go to the next step.
+Check the source armature rest pose: if it’s the same as the target armature rest pose (same arms, legs orientations), go to the next step.
+If not, see below:

 Click the Redefine Rest Pose button

 A pop-up menu will show.
-Tick the Preserve checkbox in order to maintain the current rest pose of the armature, but save a new rest pose in the internal armature data (invisible to the user).
+Tick the Preserve checkbox in order to maintain the current rest pose of the armature, but a new rest pose will be saved internally, hidden in the armature data.
 This is recommended to keep the armature untouched.

 Select the bones that are not oriented like the target armatures bones (in this case the arms and legs) and click Copy Selected Bones Rotation, wich will copy the corresponding bone direction automatically from the target armature (may not work properly if the poses are too much different, in this case do this manually).
 Then click Apply to complete.